 Though fleeting and ephemeral, flowering trees are eagerly

 anticipated and much enjoyed every spring.
 There are a few trees that bloom in the summer and fall, but spring is the high season for the prima donnas of the tree world to put on their show.
 As much as I enjoy seeing them in botanical gardens and while driving around town, I want them in my own garden, too!
 Magnolias and cherries, dogwoods and redbuds, pears and crabapples--there are so many gorgeous ones to choose from, it's tempting to want a few of each!
 It's hard to choose a favorite, but mine may just be the Yoshino cherry.
-I only have a couple, and browsing deer did a number on one of them, but they are so beautiful I've got to add more.
 I love the soft white to pale pink cloud of bloom before the leaves emerge, as delicate as bubbles, and then the carpet of pink snow as the petals fall.
 As a bonus, the leaves turn a good color in the fall.
 What's your favorite?

-Everyone needs at least one beautiful flowering tree!
+Everyone needs at least one beautiful spring-flowering tree!
 Even in the smallest yard, one gorgeous tree can make the landscape.
 One of the first things anyone should do when purchasing a new home, especially if the garden is a blank slate, is to plant a few spring flowering trees.
-Shade trees as well, of course, given how long they take to mature, but a couple of your favorite blooming trees will give you instant delight and create the basis for your garden.
-If you are fortunate enough to have a property with mature shade trees, then all you may have to do is add a few of your favorite flowering trees to enhance your property.
+Evergreens, too, for winter color and as the "bones" of the garden.
+Shade trees as well, of course, given how long they take to mature, but a couple of your favorite blooming trees will give you color and delight and create the basis for your garden.
+If you are fortunate enough to have a property with mature shade trees, then all you may have to do is add a few of your favorite flowering trees and evergreens to enhance your property.

 Here is a list of some favorite spring flowering trees to choose from.